eProsima/SustainML-Library/sustainml_docs/installation/library/linux_sources.rst

 Build SustainML Library sources
 -------------------------------

-Create a SustainML directory and download the repositories file that will be used to install SustainML Library, and all its repository dependencies (such as the SustainML library, Fast DDS, or Fast CDR).
+Create a SustainML directory and download the repositories file that will be used to install *SustainML Library*, and all its repository dependencies (such as the `Fast DDS <https://github.com/eProsima/Fast-DDS>`_ or `Fast CDR <https://github.com/eProsima/Fast-CDR>`).
-The following command also builds and installs the SustainML library.
+The following command also builds and installs the *SustainML library*.

 .. code-block:: bash